ScreamingLineage/spambot/README.md

 Examples -

-`spambot.py -f spam.txt`
+`spambot -f spam.txt`

-`spambot.py -s "This is a spam message"`
+`spambot -s "This is a spam message"`

   - `-m`, `--menu` - displays a menu to choose a text file from the current directory

-Example - `spambot.py -m` will display a menu similar to the one below
+Example - `spambot -m` will display a menu similar to the one below
 ```
 Detected Text Files in Directory:-